5c077m4n/http-responder/readme.md

 to append an Error to your custom one: `appendError(error: Error)`.

-Static function list:
+Static functions:
 ----

 `hr.isHR(err)`: checks if the err object is of type http-response.

-Error functions:
+Static error functions:
 ---

 `hr.continue()`,